michaelho-wix/michaelho-wix/db-drivers.md

  - You have to actually test each property by hand
    - (e.g. try to connect to data)
    - “Can use in dynamic page URL” need to create dynamic pages
+ - Check if DB driver has hidden Created Date (createdDate) and Updated Date (\_updatedDate) fields?
+Most DB drivers do.
 ## Send to Dev for Final review